samuelburbulla/dune-mmesh/doc/quickstart/installation.rst

 Using pip
 ---------

-The easiest way to install dune-mmesh is using pip and the package uploaded to `PyPI <https://pypi.org/project/dune-mmesh/>`_.
+The easiest way to install Dune-MMesh is using pip and the package uploaded to `PyPI <https://pypi.org/project/dune-mmesh/>`_.

 We strongly recommend the usage of a virtual environment.
 In some folder setup a virtual environment and activate it: